andrewtuna05/ECE303/README.md

 ## ECE303 Programming Assignment #1

-This is an implementation of a TCP Port Scanner
+This is an implementation of a TCP Port Scanner for Professor Levin's Spring 2025 ECE303

 To run this program, enter into the command line:
 ```console